 Repairs and Maintenance

-In order to protect our customers, colleagues and contractors during the coronavirus (Covid-19) outbreak, we have made some changes to the way we deliver our repairs service to you.
+In order to protect our customers, colleagues and contractors during the coronavirus (Covid-19) outbreak, we’ve had to adapt the way we deliver our repairs service to you.

 If you’re uncertain about an upcoming scheduled appointment, or you’re not sure what to do if you’re self-isolating our frequently asked questions should help.

 Yes.
 If you have an appointment booked for a boiler service or electrical safety inspection, this will still go ahead.